What is Amoxicillin?

 What are the side effects of Amoxicillin?

-Some common side-effects of Amoxicillin include diarrhea, upset stomach, vomiting, headache, rash, and nausea.
+Some common side effects include diarrhea, upset stomach, vomiting, headache, rash, and nausea.
 Meanwhile, triple therapy patients may experience diarrhea, headache, and taste perversion.
 Similarly, people having dual therapy may experience headaches and diarrhea.

 Although rare, Amoxicillin may cause serious side effects such as wheezing, difficulty breathing or swallowing, rash, itching, hives, severe diarrhea; water/bloody stool with/without fever/stomach cramps, and rash.

-Amoxicillin may cause severe allergic reactions such as rash, swelling on the face, tongue, eyes, lips, and throat.
+The antibiotic may cause severe allergic reactions such as rash, and swelling on the face, tongue, eyes, lips, and throat.